robkinyon/dbix-class/docs/sims.markdown

 });
 ```
 We're specifying that we want to create a new product for each lineitem, but we
-don't care what goes into that product.
-Which is exactly what our test bug says
+don't care what goes into that product, so long as it's different from the
-is the problem.
+previous one.
+This is exactly what the bug report described, but generalized out
+instead of being specifically about red balls and blue cars.
+(Though, as we've
+already seen, if the bug was about those specific products, we can still capture
+that.)

 ## Time stops for no-one ##